Tickaroo/tikxml/README.md

 TikXml is working around 1,9 times faster than jackson and 4,3 times faster than SimpleXml by also having a low memory footprint:
 ![Benchmark](https://raw.githubusercontent.com/Tickaroo/tikxml/master/docs/Benchmark.png)

-TikXml has been built on top of Okio and therefore highly optimized for Retrofit2.
+TikXml has been built on top of Okio and therefore is highly optimized for Retrofit2.

 # License